 Such a chalky white film on your molds may appear due to fat or sugar bloom.
 When your molds are not cleaned properly, these residues can also ruin the outlook of future batches of homemade chocolate.

 - Utilize White Vinegar: Start by dampening any soft cloth with food-safe white vinegar and gently wiping the mold.
-Afterward, you can simply rinse the polycarbonate molds with warm water to avoid any smell.
+Afterward, simply rinse the polycarbonate molds with warm water to avoid any smell.

 - Try Some Baking Soda Paste: To remove these annoying marks, apply baking soda paste on molds using soft sponges.
 Doing so will enable you to break down stubborn fat or sugar bloom without any damage to molds.